Carson Foster

-Carson Foster (born October 26, 2001) is an American competitive swimmer.
-He is a three-time gold medalist at the 2019 World Junior Championships and a two-time silver medalist at the 2017 World Junior Championships.
-He also represented the United States at the Junior Pan Pacific Championships in 2018.
+Carson James Foster (born October 26, 2001) is an American competitive swimmer.
+He won two medals at the 2024 Summer Olympics.
+He was a triple gold medalist at the 2019 World Junior Championships and a double silver medalist at the 2017 World Junior Championships.
+Foster also represented the United States at the Junior Pan Pacific Championships in 2018.

 Early life

-When Foster was 10 years old he broke the National Age Group record in the 50-yard butterfly for the 10 and under age group, his swim of 29.91 seconds made him the youngest American to swim the race in less than 30 seconds.
+When Foster was 10 years old he broke the National Age Group record in the 50-meter butterfly for the 10 and under age group, his swim of 29.91 seconds made him the youngest American to swim the race in less than 30 seconds.